Framor81/boxnav/README.md

 Unreal Engine is needed for data collection, and you will want to either download our packaged game or the version on Gitea.
 You will also need to install [ue5osc](https://github.com/arcslaboratory/ue5osc) using the instructions found in its README.

 ### Beginning the Simulation in UE5
 Clone this repository.
-Move into the cloned boxnav directory.
+Navigate into the cloned boxnav directory.
 Press play on your Unreal Engine project.

 Then to kick off the simulation you must first ensure the following steps are followed: